Chrismarsh/conan-trilinos/README.md

 ### Custom BLAS location

 The trilinos dependencies look for the BLAS libraries in a standard location.
-On HPC machines this will almost certainly fail, so the location of the library direction may be set via the env var `$BLASROOT`.
+On HPC machines this will almost certainly fail, so the location of the library direction may be set via the `-o blas_root`.
 LAPACK search will be set to the same path.